This post may contain affiliate links and ads in which we may earn a small percentage of purchases.

 Dressing – (30 seconds) Now here is where things become interesting.
 The dressing can make or break your salad, so choose what you like.
 You can do something basic such as lemon and olive oil, or you may chose to use a commercial brand dressing.
 The problem with many of the store bought brands lie in the production of the dressing which may contain preservatives and ingredients that are “undesirable”, so try an organic brand from Whole foods, Sprouts, or your local farmers market just to obtain peace of mind.
 There are plenty of recipes online if you’re looking at making your own healthy dressing.

 I experiment with recipes and utilize what works best for me and I encourage my patients to do the same.
 I hope this guide provides you some insight on how to create a delicious, nutritious meal in 10 or less minutes.
-By the way, take your time and enjoy the process.
+Oh, and by the way… enjoy the process.